astronomy-commons/lsdb/docs/index.rst

 LSDB
 ========================================================================================

-LSDB (Large Survey DataBase) is a python framework that enables simple, fast spatial analysis of extremely large astronomical catalogs (e.g. querying and crossmatching ~10⁹ sources).
+LSDB is a python tool for scalable analysis of large catalogs (e.g. querying and crossmatching ~10⁹ sources).
 It aims to address large-scale data processing challenges, in particular those brought up by `LSST <https://www.lsst.org/about>`_.

 Built on top of Dask to efficiently scale and parallelize operations across multiple distributed workers, it uses the `HATS <https://hats.readthedocs.io/en/stable/>`_ data format to efficiently perform spatial